US man accused of human rights violations freed in Lebanon

 Sen. Jeanne Shaheen, D-N.H., said in a statement that she had spoken with Amer Fakhoury on the phone soon after his release, and that he was on his way to the United States.

 Lebanese officials alleged that Fakhoury was responsible for the killings and abuse of prisoners in Lebanon as part of an Israeli-backed militia two decades ago.
+Fakoury denied the allegations.
 The 57-year-old restaurant owner who was living in New Hampshire had been jailed since September.

 His case had put a significant strain on already troubled ties between the U.S. and Lebanon.
 Lawmakers in Washington had threatened to withhold critical aid to the country and impose sanctions on the Lebanese military, which is seen by the Trump administration as a bulwark against the Iranian-backed Hezbollah movement.